 Boma places you in a lively, African marketplace.
 Seating is under a thatched roof, and while you know you’re under cover it does feel as if the restaurant is in open air.
 There are vibrant colors around, with lanterns hanging from the ceiling and different colored fabrics stretched out above.

 My family and I went to Boma on a weekday evening and had an early evening dining reservation.
 We were seated quickly and were able to go to the buffet almost immediately.
-My sister eats gluten and dairy free so she told the waiter that.
+My sister doesn’t eat gluten and is also dairy free so she told the waiter that.
 The waiter let the kitchen know and that brought out one of the chefs who was happy to show her around the buffet area showing her what dishes contained what.
 If you have any dietary restrictions, always share them with the staff at Disney restaurants.
 This will make the experience better for you and them.

 The soups were another winner for me.
 There were five different soups on that night.
 I believe this buffet changes some of what’s offered seasonally, if not nightly.
 The menu on the Disney World website lists eleven soups for the buffet, so what is offered may depend on the night.
 I tried several different soups, my favorite being the Curried Coconut Seafood Stew.
 It was creamy, with a little bit of spice and had a decent amount of seafood in it.
 I enjoyed all of the soups that I tried.